-If sanctions do not restore offender compliance, or the non-compliant behavior escalates, CSP supervision CSOs inform the releasing authority (DCSC or the USPC) by filing an Alleged Violation Report (AVR).
+If sanctions do not restore offender compliance, or the non-compliant behavior escalates, CSP supervision CSOs inform the releasing authority (SCDC or the USPC) by filing an Alleged Violation Report (AVR).
 AVRs are submitted to inform the releasing authority of a violation of release conditions as imposed.
 An AVR is always issued by CSP for any re-arrest that includes a new charge or when an offender becomes a loss of contact.

-The Courts and the USPC also rely on CSP to provide accurate, timely, and objective pre-sentence and post-sentence investigation (PSI) reports that are used by the Court in sentencing determinations and by the Federal Bureau of Prisons (BOP) in designating offenders to an appropriate correctional facility.
+The Courts and the USPC also rely on CSP to provide accurate, timely, and objective pre-sentence and post-sentence investigation (PSI) reports that are used by the Court in sentencing determinations and by the BOP in designating offenders to an appropriate correctional facility.
 CSOs in CSP's Investigations, Diagnostics, and Evaluations Branch conduct investigations and write thousands of PSI reports each year.

-CSP Transitional Intervention for Parole Supervision (TIPS) CSOs in Branch I ensures that offenders transitioning directly from prison to the community or through a BOP Residential Reentry Center (RRC) receive assessment, counseling, and appropriate referrals for treatment and/or services.
+CSP Transitional Intervention for Parole Supervision (TIPS) CSOs ensure that offenders transitioning directly from prison to the community or through a BOP Residential Reentry Center (RRC) receive assessment, counseling, and appropriate referrals for treatment and/or services.
 Prior to release, TIPS CSOs work with each offender residing in a BOP RRC to develop a Transition Plan.

 Establishing effective partnerships with other criminal justice agencies facilitates close supervision of offenders in the community.
 The D.C.
-MPD, D.C.
+Metropolitan Police Department (MPD), D.C.
 Housing Authority Police, Department of Youth Rehabilitation Services (DYRS), PSA, and Family Court Social Services are key players in CSP's public safety goal.
-Since MPD police officers and Housing Authority Police are in the community every day responding to law violations and are responsible for arresting individuals, they assist CSP with close supervision.
+Since MPD police officers and Housing Authority Police are in the community every day responding to violations of the law and are responsible for arresting individuals, they assist CSP with close supervision.
 DYRS and Family Court Social Services play important roles in relation to those offenders on CSP supervision who also have active cases in the juvenile justice system.
 PSA helps CSP with the detection of new charges for offenders already under CSP supervision.
 Additionally, CSP works closely with the USMS on warrant initiatives and the agency collaborates with the surrounding jurisdictions on cross-border crime issues.

 CSP CSOs and MPD Officers partner to conduct scheduled or unscheduled (unannounced) Accountability Tours to the homes of high-risk offenders.
-Accountability Tours are a visible means to heighten the awareness of law enforcement presence to the offenders and to the citizens in the community.
+Accountability Tours are a means to heighten visibility of law enforcement's presence to the offenders and other members of the community.

-CSP also partners with the BOP and D.C. entities to perform video conferencing with offenders prior to their release from a BOP institution.
+CSP also partners with the BOP and DC Department of Corrections (DOC) entities to perform video conferencing with offenders prior to their release from a BOP institution.
 The video conferencing provides the offender with orientation and release preparation prior to release to CSP supervision.